LensPlaysGames/Corth/README.md

 Run the following command in the repository directory: \
 `cmake -S . -B build/`

-This will use CMake to build a build system with the default generator on your platform.
+This will use CMake to build a build system with the default generator on your platform. \
+Once complete, open the build directory, and build Corth using the build system you just generated.

+Windows example: \
+Open Visual Studio solution and build with `F6`

+Linux example: \
+Open terminal, run `make`